rsheptolut/tetca/README.md

 - Provides you a report on your activity that you can use for timesheets
 - Doesn't treat midnight as the beginning of the next day, because coders can work past midnight sometimes
 - Filters out noise - tiny bouts of activity that are probably not work, tiny bouts of inactivity that are probably just you thinking through the problem
-- Measures your keyboard, mouse activity and captures meeting time
+- Measures your keyboard, mouse activity and time spent in calls or meetings
 - Does not require you to click anything for it to start / stop capturing
 - Reminds you to take regular breaks, reminds you to go back to work after a break, reminds you to stop working for the day
 - Unobtrusive and designed for gently taking you out of your work hyperfocus